 The predominant language is English.
 However, a large segment of the population also speaks Spanish.
 Haitian Creole is also spoken by a significant number of people.

 Above: The Freedom Tower in downtown Miami was one of the city' first skyscrapers.
 Built in 1925 during the Florida land boom, it was home to the Miami News for 32 years.
 However, it achieved its greatest fame when the federal government used it to provide assistance to Cuban refugees from 1960 to 1972.
-It is now owned by Miami-Dade College.
+It is now owned by Miami-Dade College and houses its Museum of Art and Design.
+(See our Museum of Art + Design profile).

 Above: Miami gets its name from the Miami River, which still flows through downtown Miami.